 I’m 25.
 Newly married.
 Still clinging to the beautiful pieces of my past—especially the memory of my late mother.

-Last weekend, I decided to honor her in a simple, heartfelt way: by bringing one of her signature dishes—rosemary chicken pot pie—to my in-laws’ family dinner.
+Last weekend, I decided to honor her in the simplest, most heartfelt way I knew: by bringing one of her signature dishes—rosemary chicken pot pie—to my in-laws’ family dinner.
 A warm, flaky dish filled with love, grief, and remembrance.
-My mom had passed just a year before my wedding.
-Cooking her recipe was how I kept her close.
+My mom passed just a year before my wedding, and cooking her recipes has become the only way I feel close to her.

 I was nervous.
 It was only my second dinner with my husband’s family.
-My third encounter with his mother, Diane—a woman with a permanently pursed smile and judgmental eyes.
+My third real encounter with his mother, Diane—a woman with a permanently pursed smile, an air of superiority, and eyes that catalogued every flaw you didn’t even know you had.

-As I set the casserole down, the air grew stiff.
-Diane stared at the dish like it was something rotting.
+As I set the casserole down, the air seemed to stiffen.
+Diane stared at the dish as if it were something offensive, something out of place in her perfectly controlled world.

 Then she snapped.